California Apartment Accident Lawyers

 Toxic Mold Exposure

 The California Housing Code protects renters who may have issues with mold in their living spaces.
-They can report the issue to a local enforcer, who will then force the landlord to remediate the problem.
+They can report the issue to a local enforcer, who will then investigate and ask for the landlord’s cooperation in remediating the problem.

 A couple from Newport Beach even experienced cognitive issues on top of physical illnesses.
 They sued the owner of their apartment complex for compensation for their medical bills and emotional distress.